Isle of Man Green Party: Ideology and policies

-Although the party is not directly associated with Green Parties of other countries such as the Green Party of England and Wales, Scottish Greens or Green Party (Ireland), it is a member of the Green Isles Alliance, a panel of representatives of the Green Parties of the British Isles.
+Although the party is not directly associated with Green Parties of other countries such as the Green Party of England and Wales, Scottish Greens or Green Party (Ireland), it is a member of the Green Isles Alliance, a panel of representatives of the green parties of the British Isles.

+The Isle of Man Green Party supports free public transport.
+The party would immediately implement free public transport on Fridays, followed by complete full free public transport by 2030.

+The party supports building The Mooir Vannin Offshore Wind Farm, six to twelve nautical miles off the island’s east coast.
+It would include around 87 wind turbines, with about 1.4 GW capacity.

 Electoral history

 Local government

 Two of the founding members of the Isle of Man Green Party were already members of local authorities when the party came into being.
 Andrew Jessopp, Chairman of Braddan Parish Commissioners, and Falk Horning, who won the 2016 by-election for Douglas's Murrays Ward with 226 votes.

 The party first contested local authority elections in the summer 2018 with Daniel Webb in the Ramsey South by-election and then Andrew Bentley in the Douglas, Derby Ward, by-election.
 Andrew Bentley was the first Green Party candidate to be elected, winning a seat on the Douglas Borough Council.